codihuston/gairos/README.md

         1. Delete the existing table yourself and restart the server

 #### Database Setup
-The database must be running in order for the server to start.
+The database server must be running in order for the server to start.

 To start the database, run: `docker-compose up` in the root of this project.
 View the `docker-compose.yml` file for details on the database services.
 If you are